robksawyer/react-widgets/README.md

 ### Install

-`npm install react-widgets`
+`yarn install react-widgets`

 ### Building local docs

-The docs are a simple React app hosted on gh-pages, you build and run locally with the command `npm run docs` and open up `http://localhost:8080/docs/index.htm#/`
+The docs are a simple React app hosted on gh-pages, you build and run locally with the command `yarn run docs` and open up `http://localhost:8080/docs/index.htm#/`

 ### Contributing